lssauto/auto-scheduler/docs/classes/time.md

 - `container: Tutor | Room`: back reference to the container of the schedule this Time is a part of.

+- `id: int`: A unique identifier given to each Time.

+- `coords: {row: int, col: int}`: the row and column this time is associated with on the tutor response table.
+This is only used by session times.

 - `tutor: str`: the email of the tutor this time is associated with.
 Access the actual Tutor instance with `getTutor()`.

 - `room: str`: the room name of the room this time is associated with.
 Access the actual Room instance with `getRoom()`.